syncfusion-content/windowsforms-docs/WindowsForms/chart/FAQ/How-to-specify-the-position-for-a-Floating-Legend.md

 ---
 layout: post
-title: How-to-specify-the-position-for-a-Floating-Legend | Windows Forms | Syncfusion
+title: How-to-specify-the-position-for-a-Floating-Legend | Windows Forms | Syncfusion®
 description: how to specify the position for a floating legend
 platform: windowsforms
 control: chart